Macroscopic emulation of microscopic magnetic particle systems: Theory

-Both, for the experimental microscopic \cite{Brics2023} and macroscopic conditions, it turns out that corresponding Reynolds numbers $Re\ll 1$ and inertial terms can be neglected as (${m\frac{\mathrm{d}}{\mathrm{d} t}\vec{v}}\ll\vec{F}^{HD}$) and the relaxation frequency $f_{rel}=\frac{I}{\zeta}$ is several orders higher than the driving frequency of the system ($f_{rel}\gg f$ see Tab.~\ref{tab1}).
-Therefore, the Stokes approximation assuming inertialess particles is used.
-For hydrodynamics forces and torques, to keep equations analytically analyzable, linear velocity drag approximation is used which for a cubic shaped particle reads \cite{Okada2018}:
+Both for the experimental microscopic \cite{Brics2023} and macroscopic conditions, it turns out that the corresponding Reynolds numbers $Re$ is small and inertial terms can be neglected as (${m\frac{\mathrm{d}}{\mathrm{d} t}\vec{v}}\ll\vec{F}^\text{HD}$) and the relaxation frequency $f_\text{rel}=\frac{\zeta}{I}$ is several orders of magnitude higher than the driving frequency of the system ($f_\text{rel}\gg f$ see Tab.~\ref{tab1}).
+Therefore, the Stokes approximation of assuming inertialess particles is used.
+For hydrodynamics forces and torques, to keep the equations analytically tractable, the linear velocity drag approximation is used, which for a cubic shaped particle reads \cite{Okada2018}:

-where $\eta$ is the viscosity of the solvent, and $\xi$ and $\zeta$ are drag and rotational drag coefficients respectively.
+where $\eta$ is the viscosity of the solvent, and $\xi$ and $\zeta$ are the drag and rotational drag coefficients, respectively.

-Already mentioned reaction forces $\vec{F}^{wall}$ and corresponding torques $\vec{T}^{wall}$ are added so that the cube does not fall through the bottom surface.
+The aforementioned reaction forces $\vec{F}^\text{wall}$ and corresponding torques $\vec{T}^\text{wall}$ are added so that the cube does not fall through the bottom surface.
 The results do not depend on the choice of the exact expression for the reaction forces whenever the model for the reaction forces is reasonably chosen.
-To calculate them one could use the approach as in \cite{Brics2023}, however, even for a single superball this becomes computationally very demanding.
-Thus, to ease the computational task superballs are reconstructed out of spheres and reaction forces are calculated as in \cite{Kantorovich2,Brics2022}.
-The superball located at $\vec p=\{x, y, z\}$ is replaced with 93 spheres with radius $R_i$ and radius vectors of centers $\vec P_i=\{X_i, Y_i, Z_i\}$ relative to the center of superball as in \cite{Brics2022} and repulsion forces and torques are calculated for every sphere with bottom surface located at $z=z_0$.
-For steric repulsion Weeks-Chandler-Anderson potential is used \cite{WCA}: